English Language Learner (ELL) Resources

 After the initial assessment, ELLs will be identified on the STEP framework.
 This scale shows where you are at with your language skills in the different areas (speaking, reading, writing, etc.), and it helps teachers to know what kinds of support you might need in the classroom.

-To learn more about STEP, take a look at the STEP rubric that teachers use to help support ELLs in Ontario schools.
+To learn more about STEP, take a look at the STEP placemat that teachers use to help support ELLs in Ontario schools.
 This is a blank version, but normally your level would be identified for each of the categories on this chart depending on where you're at with your skills.

 Take a look at this short video that talks more about STEP and how STEP is used by teachers and students